Drop-In Perceptual Optimization for 3D Gaussian Splatting: Background

 \paragraph{\textbf{Representation}} For the representation task, training minimizes a distortion loss between the ground-truth image $\bx$ and the rendered image $\bhx$: where $\bmcG$ is the collection of Gaussian parameters, $D(\cdot)$ denotes distortion computed on the rendered 2D image space, and $\gamma$ is a scalar weighting factor.
 Because adaptive densification relies on gradient magnitude, the scale of the loss indirectly affects the trade-off between reconstruction quality and the number of Gaussians in the 3DGS representation.
 To ensure a fair comparison under similar representation budgets, we allow $\gamma$ to vary across datasets while keeping all other hyperparameters fixed, in order to align the resulting Gaussian counts across methods without modifying the underlying framework.

 \paragraph{\textbf{Variable-rate compression}} In the task of scene compression~\cite{liu2024compgs, wang2024contextgs}, distortion and model size are balanced through a rate--distortion objective, as in learned image compression~\cite{balle2016opt,rippel17, balle2018variational}: where $R_{\boldsymbol{\theta}}(\bmcG)$ estimates the storage cost of Gaussian parameters $\bmcG$, given the compression network parameters $\boldsymbol{\theta}$.
+Concretely, we use the common rate term used in neural compression $R_{\boldsymbol{\theta}}(\bmcG) = \mathbb{E}[-\log_{2} p_{\hat{\mathbf{y}}}(\hat{\mathbf{y}})]$, the Shannon cross-entropy between the quantized latent encoding $\hat{\mathbf{y}}$ of $\bmcG$ and a learned parametric entropy model $p_{\hat{\mathbf{y}}}$~\cite{balle2016opt}.
 The trade-off between reconstruction quality and storage cost is controlled by $\lambda$.
 The storage size of a 3DGS scene is not determined solely by the number of Gaussians, but also depends on parameter redundancy and the probabilistic modeling used for entropy coding.